-SevOne provides the most powerful integration of performance metrics and flow data in the market today.
-When troubleshooting an alert such as a spike in utilization derived via SNMP polling or consumption of externally available statistical data, SevOne provides one-click navigation to flow reports that instantly show the associated traffic for the exact period of time for that specific interface.
+IBM SevOne Network Performance Management (NPM) provides one of the most powerful integrations of performance metrics and flow data in the market today.
+When troubleshooting an alert such as a spike in utilization derived via SNMP polling or consumption of externally available statistical data, SevOne NPM provides one-click navigation to flow reports that instantly show the associated traffic for the exact period of time for that specific interface.
 This integration of raw flows into the troubleshooting workflow speeds problem resolution, and saves valuable time and effort when trying to understand and answer the who, what, when and where questions regarding traffic on your network.
-The SevOne performance management solution is delivered as a distributed network of turnkey appliances, where each system is a collector, a reporter and a distributed storage system.
+SevOne NPM is delivered as a distributed network of turnkey appliances, where each system is a collector, a reporter and a distributed storage system.
 The robust peer-to-peer software architecture with multi-threaded collection and distributed reporting algorithms scales from a single interface to tens of thousands of flow interfaces.

-SevOne collects data from F5 BIG-IP devices via SNMP and sFlow.
-SevOne’s integration allows for the collection of key F5 BIG-IP Local Traffic Manager™ (BIG-IP LTM) and F5 BIG-IP Advanced Firewall Manager™ (BIG-IP AFM) statistics which allow users to monitor the performance of their F5 BIG-IP deployment both in real time and historically.
-SevOne appliances are configured to store 365 days of raw polled data, 365 days of aggregated sFlow data and 180 days of logging data.
+SevOne NPM collects data from F5 BIG-IP devices via SNMP and sFlow.
+SevOne NPM's integration allows for the collection of key F5 BIG-IP Local Traffic Manager™ (BIG-IP LTM) and F5 BIG-IP Advanced Firewall Manager™ (BIG-IP AFM) statistics which allow users to monitor the performance of their F5 BIG-IP deployment both in real time and historically.
+SevOne NPM software appliances are configured to store 365 days of raw polled data and 365 days of aggregated sFlow data.
 This retention of data allows users to look back historically and understand performance over time and also allows accurate projection of trends to come.

 F5 Big-IP Performance Monitoring Setup

-There are three integration technologies that the SevOne appliances use to gather, report, and alert on performance metrics for BIG-IP LTM and BIG-IP AFM.
+There are three integration technologies that the SevOne NPM software appliances use to gather, report, and alert on performance metrics for BIG-IP LTM and BIG-IP AFM.